Lightprotocol/light-protocol/README.md

 ## Notes:

 - The majority of the code was hacked together for the hackathon thus naming is not yet consistent etc.
-- this repo will not execute with the client since we are currently switching the curve from bl12-381 to bn254
+- This repo will not execute with the client since we are currently switching the curve from bl12-381 to bn254 (which affects most files).
+- Parts of the codebase are redundant and yet to be refactored (i.e. parser & processor files).
-- unit tests work
+- Unit tests work.
-- Client side is not updated to snarkjs yet
+- Client side is not updated to snarkjs yet.
-- Relayer and fees are yet to be implemented
+- Relayer and fees are yet to be implemented.
-- Security claims represent a current state and not sufficient for mainnet launch
+- Security claims represent a current state and not sufficient for mainnet launch.
-- accounts init is probably still insecure
+- Accounts init is probably still insecure.
-- the circuit is currently not in the repo see https://github.com/tornadocash/tornado-pool/tree/onchain-tree/circuits
+- The circuit is currently not in the repo.
+Instead refer to: https://github.com/tornadocash/tornado-pool/tree/onchain-tree/circuits

 ## Security Claims (preliminary):